traumverloren/socially-awkward-wearables/socially-awkward-wearables.md

 ![fit](photos/mem-issues-2.png)

-^ Lights would pause while processing the JSON received
+^ Lights would pause while processing the JSON received bc arduino is single threaded and very limited resources

 ^ Oops, that didn't work so well